13 Easy Recipes for Onam Sadhya – Onam Sadya Recipes

 Onam is a celebration of the homecoming of King Mahabali, who was granted rule over all lands by Lord Vishnu.
 This is a day when people give thanks for their harvest and for a good life with family and friends.

-Onam is celebrated by organizing a large feast called Onam Sadhya.
+Onam is celebrated by organizing a large feast called Onam Sadya.
 For this grand feast, over two dozen vegetarian dishes are traditionally made and served on banana leaves.
 The fresh banana leaf enhances the flavor of the many dishes and curries that are served hot on it.

 The planning for this important occasion normally begins a few days ahead of time.